ehrpg/qstar/docs/character/skills.md

 ## Trained-only Skills

 Some [Skills](#skills) can only be used if you trained them by spending one skill point on them.
 Only then can you roll a [d4](#d4) on these Skills.
-Improving a Trained-only
-Skill works the same as with normal
+Improving a Trained-only Skill works the same as with normal Skills.
-Skills.

 Trained-only Skills are indicated by a **"*"** next to their name.

-## Skill roll
+## Task roll

-> Whenever it's uncertain if a character can do an action, or if the outcome is effected by noticeable outside factors, the character has to roll a **Skill** roll.
+> Whenever it's uncertain if a character can do an action, or if the outcome is effected by noticeable outside factors, the character has to roll a **Task** roll.

-A **Skill** roll is made by rolling the [Skill's](#skills) respective die and adding bonuses and penalties to the roll.
-If no
-Skill applies, or the
-Skill isn't available to the character, the GM can decide that an Attribute roll also works in place of a Skill roll.
+A **Task** roll is made by rolling the [Skill's](#skills) respective die and adding bonuses and penalties to the roll.
+If no Skill applies, or the Skill isn't available to the character, the GM can decide that an Attribute roll also works in place of a Task roll.

 !!! summary "Task roll"
     <div class="formula formula-top formula-bottom">